Erwin-Iosef/papirus-icon-theme-plasma-fork/README.md

 - Papirus-Light & Dark are not included due to redundancy reasons, users can still git clone the official upstream git.
 - Script is updated to better reflect Papirus's way of recoloured icons as seen in Papirus/16x16.

+## How to Install

+- Check out the AUR package if you use Arch Linux: https://aur.archlinux.org/packages/papirus-icon-theme-plasma-fork-git
+- Or just copy the Papirus folder or ePapirus(include Papirus as well in this case) to `~/.local/share/icons` to be installed as user-wide icons.

  ## CHANGELOG:
    ### Version 1.3:
   - New script made from scratch along with modified icons with less cruft released.